-When lifting your boat, always position the lifting slings along the port and starboard sling label positions as shown in the illustration above.
+When lifting your boat, always position the lifting slings at the fore and aft sling label positions as shown in the illustration to the right.

 PRODUCT OR PROPERTY DAMAGE HAZARD!

 - When lifting any boat, always use a spreader bar.
 The spreader bar must be equal to the width of the boat at the lifting point. - Lift slings may slip on the hull.
 Avoid serious injury or death by securing the slings together before lifting.